Bringing Up Bobby (2011 film)

-Bringing Up Bobby is a 2011 comedy-drama film written, directed and produced by Famke Janssen (marking her first directorial effort).
+Bringing Up Bobby is a 2011 comedy-drama film written, directed and produced by Famke Janssen (marking her directorial debut).
 Milla Jovovich stars as a European ex-con artist and single mother in the United States.
-The film had its world premiere at the 2011 Cannes Film Festival on May 12, and received a limited release in the United States on September 28, 2012.
+The film had its world premiere at the 2011 Cannes Film Festival on May 12 and received a limited release in the United States on September 28, 2012.

 Synopsis

-Ukrainian con artist Olive and her 10-year-old son Bobby arrive in Oklahoma to begin a new life, and enjoy a series of adventures.
-However, when Olive's criminal past catches up to her, she is faced with putting her son's happiness before her own.
-Mary deals with the death of her own son by becoming adoptive mother to Bobby, providing him a home with her husband Kent.
+Ukrainian con artist Olive and her 10-year-old son Bobby arrive in Oklahoma to begin a new life and enjoy a series of adventures.
+However, when Olive's criminal past catches up to her, she faces putting her son's happiness before her own.
+Mary deals with the death of her own son by becoming an adoptive mother to Bobby, providing him a home with her husband Kent.